Do Golden Retrievers need grooming?

 Coat and skincare

-Golden Retrievers are known for their beautiful, shiny coats.
-The coat is typically golden-colored but can also be cream or brown.
-The Golden Retriever’s coat comprises two layers: the outer layer that’s coarse and flat and the undercoat that’s soft and dense.
 Because of their coat’s long length, Goldens require regular brushing every few days to prevent tangles from forming.
-The breed sheds year-round, but only heavily twice a year—during spring shedding (March through June) and fall shedding (September through November).
-Therefore, proper care and grooming are necessary to ensure that your home stays clean and that your dog stays healthy.
+The breed sheds year-round but only heavily twice yearly—during spring shedding (March through June) and fall shedding (September through November).
+Therefore, proper care and grooming are necessary to ensure your home stays clean and your dog stays healthy.

 The breed has sensitive skin due to its water-repellant and absorbent properties—so they’re more prone to allergies than shorter-haired dogs because they can’t cool themselves as quickly.
 If you notice your Golden Retriever scratching excessively or licking his paws, get it checked out by your veterinarian because these conditions could be signs of an allergy.